A Trans Soldier Will Attend Trump's State Of The Union Speech

 A soldier who President Trump believes should not be allowed to serve in the military because she is transgender will be in the audience for the State of the Union address at the invitation of a Democratic lawmaker.

-Rep. Joe Kennedy III, who is scheduled to deliver the Democratic Party's rebuttal speech from Massachusetts on Tuesday night, invited Staff Sergeant Patricia King, 37, to attend the president's speech in the House of Representatives' chamber.
+Rep. Joe Kennedy III, who is scheduled to deliver the Democratic Party's rebuttal speech from Massachusetts on Tuesday night, invited Staff Sgt.
+Patricia King, 37, to attend the president's speech in the House Chamber.

 Trump blindsided the Pentagon and top military officials last year when he declared on Twitter that he was banning transgender people from serving "in any capacity" in the military.

-Kennedy, who serves as chairman of Congress' Transgender Equality Task Force, has been a vocal opponent to the ban.
+Kennedy, who serves as chair of Congress's Transgender Equality Task Force, has been a vocal opponent to the ban.
 His office did not immediately respond to a request for comment, but he told the Boston Globe that he wanted King at the address to humanize the issue.

 "I want her to be there as a real person, and the face of an inhumane policy,” he said.